Health insurance in Iowa

 Iowa open enrollment period and dates

-Open enrollment in Iowa for 2021 coverage runs from November 1, 2020 to December 15, 2020.
+Open enrollment in Iowa for 2021 coverage ran from November 1 through December 15, 2020.
 During this window, people can newly enroll in an individual market plan, either through the exchange or directly through an insurance company (premium subsidies and cost-sharing subsidies are only available through the exchange, so people should generally check there first).

 Open enrollment is also an opportunity for current enrollees to compare options for the coming year and either renew or change their existing coverage.
 Individuals and families who have coverage through the exchange should update the financial information that’s on file with the exchange so that their subsidies for 2021 are based on accurate numbers.